Z2gK/hhc24-writeup/Act2.md

 "Carving" is a term in computer forensics to refer to the reassembly of files from raw data fragments.
 The hint suggests that the TRUE and FALSE values in certain columns in `ELF-HAWK-dump.csv` may lead to the next code.

-There are a total of 58 columns in `ELF-HAWK-dump.csv` that consists exclusively of TRUE/FALSE strings.
+There is a total of 58 columns in `ELF-HAWK-dump.csv` that consists exclusively of TRUE/FALSE strings.
 To reveal the code for Gold, these need to be converted to binary values (TRUE for 1 and FALSE for 0).
 This can be done using a spreadsheet application and the [CyberChef](https://gchq.github.io/CyberChef/) tool.
+Libreoffice is used here but any good spreadsheet should work too.
 First it is necessary to delete the columns that do not have TRUE/FALSE strings.

 ![TRUE FALSE columns](files/Act2/dronepath3.png)

-Then, create 58 new columns immediate to the right of this table and use a formula to populate the new cells with "1" and "0" strings according to TRUE/FALSE values in the corresponding cells.
+Then, create 58 new columns immediately to the right of this table and use a formula to populate the new cells with "1" and "0" strings according to TRUE/FALSE values in the corresponding cells.
 Do this for all 3273 rows of data.

 ![Populating with ones and zeros](files/Act2/dronepath4.png)